You are here

 Where to Find Pumpkin & Other Fall Flavors in Washington, DC

-We know by now that fall = pumpkin-spiced-everything season.
-As the leaves fall in the nation’s capital, there are plenty of DC spots that can satiate your sweet tooth while bringing full-on pumpkin power.
+With pumpkin spice rolling out earlier and earlier every year, you can satiate your sweet tooth while bringing full-on pumpkin power before the leaves even change colors.
 But pumpkin’s not the only fall flavor on the block.
-We’ve got a roundup of the best places to find tastes of fall in DC; from the sweet and cinnamony, to the apple-spiced.
-And don’t worry, we’ve thrown some pumpkin in there, too!
+We’ve got a roundup of the best places to find tastes of autumn amazingness in DC, from the sweet and cinnamon-y to the savory and spicy.
+And don’t worry, we’ve thrown some pumpkin in there, too.

 This doughnut shop is DC through-and-through, founded by locals and home to some of the tastiest flavors in the District.
-Traditionalists can get their pumpkin on with the pumpkin-glazed creations.
-Indulge in other fall flavors like the caramel apple streusel doughnut, crafted with granny smith apples, apple caramel and homemade streusel.
+This season, traditionalists can get their pumpkin on with the pumpkin-glazed creations.
+Indulge in other fall flavors like the sweet potato pie, featuring pumpkin dough, sweet potato pie filling, a marshmallow glaze and a pecan topping, or the pumpkin cheesecake.
 And round out your next dozen with the maple butter pecan – a staff favorite featuring a cake doughnut dipped in dark amber maple syrup and butter glaze, then garnished with candied pecans.

 749 8th Street SE, Washington, DC 20003